kagorec/ImportUserCSV/README.md

 - **Metadata Support:** Fill in all standard user fields (login, email, name, nickname, description, website, etc.) and popular social network links.
 - **Transliteration:** Automatically transliterates Cyrillic names to Latin for logins and nicknames if needed.
 - **Smart Update:** If a user already exists, only missing fields are updated—no data is overwritten unnecessarily.
-- **Admin Interface:** Simple, user-friendly admin page for uploading CSV files and tracking import results.
+- **Admin Interface:** Simple, user -friendly admin page for uploading CSV files and tracking import results.
 - **Error Reporting:** Detailed error messages and import statistics are shown after each import.
 - **No Language Dependencies:** All interface and messages are in English, no translation files required.